 The financial statements have been prepared on a historical cost basis, unless highlighted in the specific accounting policies and notes.
-The accrual basis of accounting has been used unless otherwise stated and the financial statements have been prepared on a going concern basis.

 Use of estimates and judgements

 The preparation of financial statements in conformity with NZ IFRS requires management to make judgements, estimates and assumptions that affect the application of accounting policies and the reported amounts of assets, liabilities, income and expenses.
 Where material, information on significant assumptions and estimates is provided in the relevant accounting policy or is provided in the relevant note.